discrete-notes/discrete-notes.github.io/_posts/2020-04-10-network-decomposition-2-impact.md

 Now there are two problems:

-1. You do not have a mysterious friend, and computing a good coloring yourself is essentially as hard as computing the MIS.
+1. You do not have a mysterious friend, and computing a good coloring yourself might not be easier than computing the MIS.
 2. The graph might not be colorable with a small number of colors: maybe it's chromatic number is $n/2$, and then the algorithm takes $n/2$ rounds, which is not much better than before.